TobleMiner/DC-UPS/README.md

  - Hammond Manufacturing 1455L1601 aluminum case
  - Main PCB
  - Aluminum core PCB front panel
- - Aluminum core PCB back panel
+ - Aluminum core PCB rear panel

 The three PCBs have been optimized for manufacturing through JLCPCB.
 The main PCB is also designed to be suitable for assembly through JLCPCB.

 The relevant fabrication files are located in `fab`.

+For final assembly it is recommended to countersink the screw holes in front and rear panel.
+This will allow the screws included with the case to sit flush.

 ## Main PCB assembly